rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 400 px
    :align: center

 From graph theory we know that time interval intersection graphs must in fact be triangulated.
-The testimonies graph model should therefore not contain any chordless cycles of four and more vertices.
-Now, the presence of chordless cycles in the testimonies graph may be checked as follows:
+The testimonies graph should therefore not contain any chordless cycles of four and more vertices.
+Now, the presence or not of chordless cycles may be checked as follows:
 	>>> g.computeChordlessCycles()
 	Chordless cycle certificate -->>>  ['D', 'C', 'E', 'A', 'D'] Chordless cycle certificate -->>>  ['D', 'I', 'E', 'A', 'D']